Join us!

 • What are this year's themes?

-For short-prep speeches, a list of topics has been shared in advance.
-However, these topics are not the ones that will be used during the Soapbox preliminary round.
-In that round, students will receive a new list of topics to choose from.
-They will have 30 minutes to prepare a speech based on one of those new topics.
-The general format of the assignment will remain the same as before.
+Short-prep speeches: The two assignments have already been announced ('Skills for life' and 'Unusual dream job').
+A list of practice topics will be uploaded soon, but please note that these will not be the topics used in the Soapbox preliminary round.
+During that round, students will receive a new list of topics to choose from.
+They will then have 30 minutes to prepare a speech on one of those topics.
+The general format of the assignment remains the same.

-• What is the schedule for the preliminary round?
+• What is the schedule for the Finals' Day?

 • What is the duration of each speech?